Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Introduction

+Biased gradient compressors are capable of achieving significantly lower compression error than the unbiased counterparts.
+TopK and biased RandK, which are commonly-used contractive compressors, achieve $\omega \le (1-\frac{b}{d})$.
+The issue of the biased methods in leading to divergence under even simple cases~\citep{beznosikov2023biased} can be mitigated by introducing error feedback (EF) mechanisms~\citep{seide20141}, and the theoretical guarantees are provided in~\citep{stich2018local}.
+However, the state-of-the-art error feedback EF21~\citep{richtarik2021ef21} utilizing the Markov compressor, and its subsequent variants~\citep{richtarik2024error, fatkhullin2024momentum} still suffer from the \textit{distortion error} which is proportional to $\frac{d}{b}$.
+The dimensional dependence is inherited to the convergence rate of CocktailSGD~\citep{wang2023cocktailsgd}, and 3PC~\citep{richtarik20223pc} that employ biased gradient compressions.
+Furthermore, most of the developments on EF do not explicitly show compatibility with {\em adaptive methods, which involve anisotropic and nonlinear updates}~\citep{tang20211}.
+Indeed, the design and analysis of {\bf communication-efficient adaptive FL algorithms} pose non-trivial challenges.

+These existing works on the theory of communication-efficient adaptive FL algorithms have arguably alarming results, which do not match practice.
+The existing analyses show that the iterations $T$ needed for convergence can be inversely proportional to the compression rate~\citep{chen2022efficient, song2023sketching}.
+For constant per-round communication bits, the bounds indicate the iteration complexity to scale as $O(d)$, i.e., linearly with the ambient dimensionality, which is prohibitively large for modern deep learning models.
+The mismatch between such potential theory issues vs.~preliminary empirical promise has prevented wide adoption of such adaptive FL algorithms.

+Furthermore, the involvement of gradient compression calls for designing adequate transmission mechanisms.
+For sparsifying compressions, such as TopK and RandK, the average of sparse client gradients is possibly dense, which increases the downlink (server-to-client) transmission overhead.
+In the worst case, a plain average of the client gradients in MARINA~\citep{gorbunov2021marina} leads to $bC$ in the number of non-zero bits.
+FetchSGD~\citep{rothchild2020fetchsgd} mitigates the problem by adopting an extra call of topK compressor on the server side at additional compression costs.

 In this work, we first introduce a family of Sketched Adaptive FL (SAFL) algorithms, with flexibility on the choice of sketching methods and adaptive optimizers, that simultaneously guarantees convergence and reduces per round bits towards improved communication efficiency.
-At a high level, SAFL algorithms are in principle analogous to previous attempts~\citep{tang20211,chen2022efficient, wang2022communication}, which showed preliminary empirical success of applying gradient compression with adaptive optimizers in homogeneous data scenarios.
-Our SAFL algorithm adopts unbiased gradient estimators and hence eliminates the needs for error feedbacks.
-The linearity of gradient compressions in SAFL also avoids the extra round of compression on the server side required in sparsification~\citep{stich2018sparsified} and quantization~\citep{reisizadeh2020fedpaq}.
+At a high level, SAFL algorithms are analogous to previous attempts~\citep{tang20211,chen2022efficient, wang2022communication}, which showed preliminary empirical success of applying gradient compression with adaptive optimizers in FL.
+Our SAFL algorithms adopt {\em unbiased gradient compressors} based on random linear sketching and hence {\em eliminates the need for error feedbacks}.
+The linearity of gradient compressions in SAFL also avoids an extra round of server side compression required in sparsification~\citep{stich2018sparsified} and quantization~\citep{reisizadeh2020fedpaq}.